csi4999-panic-button/panic-button/documentation/api/rest.md

 | `/api/v1/classrooms/:classroomId/:type/:userId` | PUT          | classroomId | String | *            |
 |                                          |              | type        | String | *            |
 |                                          |              | userId      | String | *            |

+### `POST /api/v1/classrooms/:classroomId/leave`

+This route is used to have the user of this session leave the classroom identified by `classroomId`.
+Classes **can** be orphaned by this method if the user is the last teacher of the classroom and no invite codes are retained.

 ### `POST /api/v1/classrooms/:classroomId/questions`